Rex: A Family of Reversible Exponential (Stochastic) Runge-Kutta Solvers: Derivation of Rex

 We present this derivation in the form of \cref{lemma:rex_ode} below.

-\begin{restatable}[Rex (ODE) for data prediction models]{lemma}{rexode} Let $\bm \Phi$ be an explicit Runge-Kutta solver for the ODE in \cref{eq:reparam_data_ode} with Butcher tableau $a_{ij}$, $b_i$, $c_i$.
+\begin{lemma}[\rex (ODE) for data prediction models] Let $\bm \Phi$ be an explicit Runge-Kutta solver for the ODE in \cref{eq:reparam_data_ode} with Butcher tableau $a_{ij}$, $b_i$, $c_i$.
 The reversible solver for $\bm \Phi$ in terms of the original state $\bfx_t$ is given by the forward step

 and backward step

 with step size $h \coloneq \gamma_{n+1} - \gamma_n$ and where $\bm \Psi$ denotes the following scheme